-What one photo from the border tells us about the evolving migrant crisis
+Analysis | What one photo from the border tells us about the evolving migrant crisis

-The scene unfolded near a bridge spanning the river that has become the new focal point of the migration crisis at the U.S.-Mexico border.
-Thousands of migrants, many refugees from Haiti, have crossed into Texas near the city of Del Rio hoping to seek asylum in the United States following the assassination of Haiti’s prime minister in July.
-Del Rio sits across the Rio Grande from the city of Ciudad Acuña, the international bridge until last week serving as a major artery for commerce between the two countries.
+The scene unfolded near a bridge that spans the river and that has become the new focal point of the migration crisis at the U.S.-Mexico border.
+Thousands of migrants, many refugees from Haiti, have crossed into Texas near the city of Del Rio hoping to seek asylum in the United States following the assassination of Haiti’s prime minister in July and a major earthquake the following month.
+Del Rio sits across the Rio Grande from Ciudad Acuña, Mexico, the international bridge until last week serving as a major artery for commerce between the two countries.
 In 2019, 1.6 million personal vehicles and 75,000 trucks crossed between the countries at that point.
 Now, no traffic flows across the bridge, which has turned into an impromptu roof for a sprawling migrant camp.

 There are so many people there now, in fact, that the area has become what The Post’s Nick Miroff described as a small city, one with its own emerging economy — centered, often, on food.
-Migrants who had arrived on the U.S. side were using a low dam located just west of the bridge to head back into Mexico to get supplies, food and items like mattresses or ice cream that could be shared or sold in the camp.
+Migrants who had arrived on the U.S. side were using a low dam just west of the bridge to head back into Mexico to get supplies, food and items such as mattresses or ice cream that could be shared or sold in the camp.
 In a phone call with The Post, Ratje described a lack of food and water as a common complaint among the migrants.
 So the international flow of commerce moved from on top of the bridge to the river beneath it.

 To cut off that informal import process, the Texas Department of Public Safety parked vehicles on the U.S. side of the dam.
 So, over the weekend, the crossing point shifted east, to a boat launch farther downstream.
 That’s where Ratje took the photo.